bondrewdawn/OS/README.md

 }
 ```

-There are two different possible `Result` types produced within `main()`, which are propagated using `?` operators.
+There are two different possible `Result` types produced within `main()`, which are propagated using `?` operators. [? mark](https://doc.rust-lang.org/stable/rust-by-example/error/multiple_error_types/reenter_question_mark.html)

 Under the hood, the `?` operator calls `From::from` on the error value to convert it to a boxed trait object, a `Box<dyn error::Error>`.
-This boxed trait object is polymorphic, and since all errors implement the `error::Error` trait, we can capture lots of different errors in one "Box" object.
+This boxed trait object is polymorphic, and since all errors implement the `error::Error` trait, we can capture lots of different errors in one "Box" object. [boxing errors](https://doc.rust-lang.org/stable/rust-by-example/error/multiple_error_types/boxing_errors.html)

 ## Day 4 2022/11/4